nghiaho12/abc_speak/README.md

 ![screenshot](screenshot.png)

 # Binary release
-See the Github releases page.
+See the Github releases page for Linux, Windows, Android and web binaries.

 # Building from source
 ## Prerequisite